 SCOPE OF OPERATIONS AT KEFLAVIK AIRPORT

 Isavia has, with the assistance of an incentives system, been quite successful in getting airlines to fly to Iceland over the winter months.
 In addition, Isavia has marketed time slots outside peak hours each day, with the aim of making better use of the airport’s facilities.
-There was a sharp increase in use of these slots in 2017.

 CODE OF CONDUCT FOR SUPPLIERS